 - 1) Do NOT use Direct Athletics. - 2) On the Lancer Timing Services website is a link for requesting an entry form.
 Click on the link and send the resulting email.
-Make sure that you let us know which team you are coaching. - 3) Once we receive your email request we will forward an entry form in Excel format.
-Fill out form completely and return to rick@lancertiming.com - 4) We will confirm receipt of your entries and let you know if there are any questions. - 5) If you need to make updates or corrections, please send them to rick@lancertiming.com via email. - 6) The Unified State Championship will be held on Tuesday May 30th at Alvirne High School. - 7) Coaches can submit their entries through Saturday May 20th until 9:00 PM to be considered on time.
+Make sure that you let us know which team you are coaching. - 3) Once we receive your email request, we will forward a link to the entry information. - 4) We will confirm receipt of your entries and let you know if there are any questions. - 5) If you need to make updates or corrections, please send them to rick@lancertiming.com via email. - 6) The Unified State Championship will be held on Tuesday May 30th at Londonderry High School. - Coaches can submit their entries through Saturday May 20th until 9:00 PM to be considered on time.
 Any entries submitted after that deadline would be considered LATE ENTRIES. - 8) All LATE entries will be closed by noon on Sunday, May 21st - 9) Coaches will be allowed to make event changes and substitutions up to 2 hours prior to the start of the meet.
 These can be done via email or at the event. - 10) If you have any questions, please contact Rick Berryman at rick@lancertiming.com